ftttank/ftttank.github.io/content/authors/Lei_Chen/_index.md

 university: University of Science and Technology of China

 # Role/position
-role: 特任副研究员
+role: Associate Researcher

 department:
-- School of Computing
+- School of Information Science and Technology

 # Organizations/Affiliations
 organizations: